-Did you know that collagen protein is one of the more satiating protein powders and can help promote weight loss while protein intake has been extensively studied for its ability to support weight loss, satisfy one’s appetite, and provide fullness.
+Did you know that collagen protein is one of the most satiating protein powders and can help promote weight loss?
+Protein intake has been extensively studied for its ability to support weight loss, satisfy one’s appetite, and provide fullness.
 The distinctive structure of collagen protein peptides has been studied and found to provide greater satiating ability over other protein types – including whey and soy protein – in the same quantity.
-This quality, along with collagen’s ability to suppress appetite and promote lean body mass, makes it a vital component of one’s weight loss journey.
+Collagen’s unique amino acid profile also allows it to suppress appetite and promote lean body mass.
+Learn more about collagen weight loss benefits below.

 Collagen Provides Fullness Unlike Other Proteins

 Specifically, research has shown collagen protein peptides are even more satiating than other protein types.
 One clinical trial found collagen to be 40% more filling than the same quantity of whey, casein, or soy, and individuals consumed 20% less at their next meal after collagen consumption than individuals who consumed other types of protein2.

 Another study among obese and diabetic patients found intake of hydrolyzed collagen stimulated the release of satiating hormones into the blood.
 After consumption of collagen, patients had a reduced appetite, resulting in a decreased overall food intake3.
 These diabetic patients were able to lose weight by eating less because the collagen protein reduced their appetites.